jsa4000/Getting-Started-Microservices/devops/cicd/kubernetes_cicd.md

     printf $(kubectl get secret --namespace cicd-tools jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode);echo
     ```

-4. Update/Correct jenkins Plugins
+4. **Update/Correct** jenkins Plugins

-    After the installation is **complete**, Jenkins may complains because some plugins cannot be correctly installed.
+    After the installation is **complete**, Jenkins may complains because some plugins could not be correctly installed.
     This is some issue related with the plugins server that cannot be solved automatically.

     In this case, after the installation it is needed to update/install missing plugins and **retry** the necessary times until all plugins have been downloaded.

     Ej.
 Sometimes the plugin A depends on B and B depends on C. In this case, search for the C Plugin and install it.
 Later, try to install or restart the server again.
 Repeat this process until all the dependencies has been fixes and no alarms or notifications are prompted once the server has restarted.

-5. Deploy ingress controller (if not directly configured within the chart)
+5. Deploy ingress controller (if **NOT** configured during the installation of the chart)

     ```yaml
     apiVersion: extensions/v1beta1